apalache-mc/apalache/docs/src/adr/006rfc-unit-testing.md

 Let's consider a relatively simple distributed algorithm as an example.
-The repository of [TLA+ examples][] contains the well-known leader election algorithm called [LCR][].
+The repository of [TLA+ examples][] contains the well-known leader election algorithm called [LCR][] (specified in TLA+ by Stephan Merz).
 The algorithm is over 40 years old, but it is tricky enough to be still interesting.
 To understand the algorithm, check [Distributed Algorithms][] by Nancy Lynch.

 As the description suggests, when we fix `N` to `6` and `Id` to `<<27, 4, 42, 15, 63, 9>>`, TLC checks that the spec satisfies the invariant